 Instead of going to Lagoa de Fogo, we instead headed to Caloura for a seaside lunch at Bar Caloura, which was fantastic.

 There is a natural swimming pool in the middle of the ocean here which seems to be free to use.
-However, considering that mid-March is a pretty god awful time to soak in the middle of the Atlantic, we didn’t test it out.
+However, considering that mid-March is a pretty god-awful time to soak in the middle of the Atlantic, we didn’t test it out.

 It’s a stunning work of symmetry and tilework and definitely worth a quick photo stop (in fact, I recommend parking here instead of Bar Caloura).

 At this point, you could go back to Ponta Delgada to spend the afternoon exploring the town, but since you are pretty close to Lagoa de Congro you could do that instead.

 Your Azores Itinerary, Day 2